 Always check provincial crop protection guides for registered cutworm control products in canola and up to date registrations.

 For registered insecticides and current recommendations check the annual provincial publication and always refer to product labels.

 - Alberta Crop Protection Guide (The Blue Book)

 Table 1.
 Insecticide products registered for control of cutworms in canola

-1 LD50 (subscript) values represent the relative toxicity of a pesticide.
+1 LD50 (mammalian toxicity) values represent the relative toxicity of a pesticide.
 They represent the dose (in mg/kg body weight) that will kill 50% of the test animals.
 Thus the lower the number the greater the toxicity.
 Values given are for oral LD50.

 Note – Always check your provincial crop protection guide for current listings of registered control products.

 - Jacobson, L.A.
 1970.
 The Canadian Entomologist, 102, 85-89.